alex-amari/alex-amari.github.io/index.md

 ### An AI guessing game... more info coming soon

 ### Deep fake detection via autoencoder ensembles: Synthetic dataset generations and model checkpoints.
-Datasets on HuggingFace here.
+Early [Datasets] on HuggingFace.
 Proof of concept [Writeup]

 ## Some Recent Projects

 ### How "random" are various LLMs?
-[Example](alexamari.com)
+[Example]

 ### Do LLMs leave fingerprints?
-[Writeup]
+Training some basic classifiers to try to discriminate ChatGPT (4o and 3.5 turbo) from Claude (3.5) from Human [Writeup][Detector]

 ### "Generation 28": A vision-language art project [Writeup][Artwork]

-### "BradGPT": A GPT wrapper with system prompting and a retrieval system, designed to act as a course assistant for Yale comp sci./law course.
+### "BradGPT": A GPT wrapper with system prompting and a retrieval augmented generation system, designed to act as a course assistant for Yale comp sci./law course.
 [Report][Link]

 ## Distant Path Projects